disblu/guidelines/git/README.md

 ## 3.2 Text Editor

-You can configure the default text editor, if you don't do so.
-Git is going to use your default text editor.
+You can configure the default text editor, if you don't do so git is going to use your default text editor.
 We recommend to use vim.

 ```bash
 $ git config --global core.editor "vim"